-- (a) the foreign corporation does not pay within 60 days after they are due any fees, taxes, interest, or penalties imposed by [sections 1 through 221] or other laws of this state; - (b) the foreign corporation does not deliver its annual report to the secretary of state within 120 days after it is due; - (c) the foreign corporation is without a registered agent or registered office in this state for 60 days or more; or - (d) the secretary of state has not been notified within 60 days that the foreign corporation's registered agent or registered office has been changed, that its registered agent has resigned, or that its registered office has been discontinued. - (2) On or before September 1 of each year, the secretary of state shall compile a list of registered foreign corporations for which one or more grounds exist under subsection (1) for terminating its registration and shall serve the registered foreign corporation with written notice of the determination under [section 45]. - (3) If the registered foreign corporation does not correct each ground for termination or demonstrate to the reasonable satisfaction of the secretary of state that each ground for termination determined by the secretary of state does not exist within 60 days after the notice is delivered, the secretary of state may terminate the registration of a registered foreign corporation by issuing a certificate of termination.
-The certificate of termination must state the effective date of the termination, which must be not less than 60 days after the secretary of state delivers the notice as prescribed in subsection (2)(b). - (4) The registration of a registered foreign corporation to do business in this state ceases on the effective date of the termination as set forth in the certificate of termination. - (5) After the effective date of the termination as set forth in the certificate of termination, service of process in any proceeding based on a cause of action arising during the time the entity was registered to do business in this state may be made as provided in [section 45].
+- (a) the foreign corporation does not pay within 60 days after they are due any fees, taxes, interest, or penalties imposed by [sections 1 through 221] or other laws of this state; - (b) the foreign corporation does not deliver its annual report to the secretary of state within 60 days after it is due; - (c) the foreign corporation is without a registered agent or registered office in this state for 60 days or 25 26 more; or - (d) the secretary of state has not been notified within 60 days that the foreign corporation's registered agent or registered office has been changed, that its registered agent has resigned, or that its registered office has been discontinued. - (2) The secretary of state may terminate the registration of a registered foreign corporation by:

+1 (a) filing a certificate of termination; and

+- 2 (b) delivering a copy of the certificate of termination to the foreign corporation's registered agent or, if 3 the foreign corporation does not have a registered agent, to the foreign corporation's principal office. - (3) The certificate of termination must state: - (a) the effective date of the termination, which must be not less than 90 days after the secretary of state delivers the copy of the certificate of termination as prescribed in subsection (2)(b); and - (b) the grounds for termination under subsection (1). - (4) The registration of a registered foreign corporation to do business in this state ceases on the effective date of the termination as set forth in the certificate of termination unless before that date the foreign corporation cures each ground for termination stated in the certificate of termination.
+If the foreign corporation cures each ground, the secretary of state shall file a statement that the certificate of termination is withdrawn. - (5) After the effective date of the termination as set forth in the certificate of termination, service of process in any proceeding based on a cause of action arising during the time the entity was registered to do business in this state may be made as provided in [section 45].

+NEW SECTION.
 Section 214.
 Action by attorney general.
 The attorney general may maintain an action to enjoin a foreign corporation from doing business in this state in violation of [sections 1 through 221].

+NEW SECTION.
 Section 215.
 Corporate records.
 (1) A corporation shall maintain the following records: